ESRB Launches New PSA Campaign With Artwork By Penny Arcade

 New Print and Online Campaign Features Real People Sharing Advice about Choosing the Right Video Game

 NEW YORK, NY – The Entertainment Software Rating Board (ESRB) today unveiled a new PSA campaign featuring artwork designed by the creators of the hugely popular video game webcomic Penny Arcade.
 The three-part national print and online campaign features caricatures based upon real parents and gamers, each of whom conveys a unique perspective about the ESRB ratings and tools like rating summaries and the ESRB mobile app.
-These ads will start appearing this spring in parent-focused and game enthusiast media outlets nationwide and can be viewed here.
+These ads will start appearing this spring in parent-focused and game enthusiast media outlets nationwide.

 Designed in the iconic Penny Arcade comic style, each PSA highlights a different ESRB resource, from using the ratings when buying games for one’s family, to checking rating summaries for more detailed accounts of a game’s content, to using the ESRB mobile app to get rating summaries right from the game store aisle.
 The parents and gamers on which the ads are based were selected via an ESRB-sponsored micro-essay contest on Facebook wherein entrants were asked to describe the value of the ESRB ratings and resources like rating summaries.
 As part of the prize package the three winners won the opportunity to be drawn as a Penny Arcade character in an ESRB PSA campaign.